UKHomeOffice/callisto-auth-keycloak/README.md

 ## Branch deployments

-If for some reason the keycloak config volume gets deleted or the callisto-keycloak helm chart is uninstalled, we will need to run an init container which copies the keycloak config into the volume.
+If for some reason the keycloak config volume gets deleted, we will need to run an init container which copies the keycloak config into the volume.

 The following code will need adding inside the spec section of `deployment.yaml`: